 Searching for warm waters in BC?
 Savary Island is the place to visit!
 With the warmest waters north of Mexico and white, sandy beaches, it’s hard to believe this slice of paradise exists so close to home.
 What’s more, this island boats a litany of beaches including: South Beach, Indian Point, South Side Bluffs, Mermaid Rock, and Duck Bay.

 It comes as little surprise that so many people feel that English Bay beach is a beautiful place to visit.
-After all, it landed The Guardian’s list of the top 50 beaches in the world as chosen by readers.

 “By day, English Beach Bay sands are a mecca for families and volleyball players, but it really comes into its own at dusk.
 It’s then that Vancouverites stroll in to sit on the huge blanched logs that wash up here and gaze out at the sunsets, glass or guitar in hand,” it reads.